 Online Faculty Development Courses

-CORD develops and delivers facilitator-led professional development courses for community college faculty in an engaging online environment.
+CORD develops and delivers facilitator-led professional development courses for faculty in an engaging online environment.
 Topics range from active learning to retention strategies to technology applications.
 Participants of the six-week courses have highly praised this unique opportunity to share experiences and best practices with a cohort group.

 The rationale behind CORD’s online professional development series is that educational ideas cannot simply be presented; they need to be thought about, talked over, and experienced.
 CORD’s web-based courses weave together readings, activities, and discussions for participants to construct new understandings in the context of their own situations.
 Each week, threaded discussions play an essential role in encouraging participants to reflect on readings, share stories from their lives (and their classrooms), pose questions to the group, and express their reactions.